projection-engine/components/README.md

 > Wrapper for selecting items with preview

 - tabs
-> Tabs component for editor, with support for customizable option header per page
+> TabRouter component for editor, with support for customizable option header per page

 - tree
 > Tree view component with drag/drop support

 - viewport
-> Main viewport for editor
+> Editor viewport for editor

 ## Viewport workflow